-9.1321 Donor center shall keep a written record of the medical history.
+9.1221 Donor center shall keep a written record of the medical history.

-9.1322 Medical history indicative of disease shall be evaluated by a physician before acceptance of the donor.
+9.1222 Medical history indicative of disease shall be evaluated by a physician before proceeding.

-9.1330 The donor center shall perform and/or review the results of the screening tests for evidence of infection due to the relevant communicable diseases as defined by NMDP.
+9.1230 The donor center shall perform and/or review the results of the screening tests for evidence of infection due to the relevant communicable diseases as defined by NMDP.